A member of the Mulberry family (Moraceae), Mandarin Melon Berry is closely

-5. Fruit are ripe when soft and darkening with age, possibly tinged black.
+5. The fruit are ripe when soft and darkening with age, possibly tinged black.
 Ripe

-fruit can be removed with a gentle pull.
+fruit can be removed from a stem with a gentle pull.
 If a hard tug is required, the

 fruit is not ripe.
-The stem does not bleed white sap when the fruit is picked fully ripe.
-Fruit ripens on the
+The stem does not bleed white sap when the fruit is picked fully

 Storage after harvest:

-Can be kept refrigerated unwashed for several weeks in a covered container.
+The fruit can be kept refrigerated unwashed for several weeks in a covered container.
 They

-Light-green, three-lobed to ovate, variable in shape, leaf-out occurs later than apples.
+Light-green, three-lobed to ovate, variable in shape, with leaf-out occurring later than

 Thorns exist in random locations on young wood, but disappear with age.
-Plant has milky sap.
+The plant has milky

 Cultivars of Note:

-Leaves attract browsing deer and can be used to host silk worms.
-Fruit is unappealing
+Leaves and fruit attract browsing deer.
+The leaves can be used to feed silk worms.

 Toxic / Danger: